Radiofax valve logo

 The Decca NDB transmitter in question

 It emerged that the transmitter generated a low level AM signal which was then amplified by six linear modules and combined at the output.
-The first 45 Volt power supply powered everything, until it was time to send the Morse code when the output stages were switched up to 100 Volts, adding the 55 Volt power supply in series.
+The first 45 Volt power supply powered everything, until it was time to send the Morse Code when the output stages were switched up to 100 Volts, adding the 55 Volt power supply in series.
 This minimized heat dissipation while just sending carrier but allowed the four times higher peak envelope power needed on modulation... and also explained the peculiar 'crunch' noises beacons made just before and after sending their Morse!

 The Susy Radio 531kHz modified Decca Navigator transmitter